jrueter15/unit2/README.md

   - Configure MySQL using a CLI install
   - Run `mysql_secure_installation` to configure the new install
-  - Set a decent root password.
-Set a basic one for the time being.
+  - Set a root password
   - Disallow remote root login
   - Remove anon users
   - Remove test database
-  - Login as root (enter the pass you chose above):
+  - Login as root (enter the password you chose above):

     ```bash
     mysql -u root -p